tanganke/fusion_bench/docs/algorithms/smile_upscaling.md

 ### Flan-T5 models on eight tasks from GLUE benchmark

 Hyperparameter search for full fine-tuned and lora fine-tuned Flan-T5 models.
+Pre-run results can be found in `examples/smile_upscaling/flan-t5-base.ipynb` and `examples/smile_upscaling/flan-t5-base-lora16.ipynb`.

 ```bash
 # hyperparameter search for full fine-tuned flan-t5-base